-Ghrelin, is a gastric peptide isolated primarily from the stomach which is thought to stimulate GH release and participates in the regulation of energy homeostasis, increasing food intake, decreasing energy output, as well as exert a lipogenetic effect (202).
+Ghrelin, is a gastric peptide isolated primarily from the stomach which is thought to stimulate GH release and participates in the regulation of energy homeostasis, increasing food intake, decreasing energy output, as well as exert a lipogenetic effect (222).
 Ghrelin and its receptors have been isolated in the placenta, clearly indicating a role for ghrelin in reproduction.
-Circulating ghrelin levels peak at mid-gestation, then with advancing gestational age declining ghrelin levels are observed.
-After delivery, near prepregnancy levels of ghrelin are seen (203).
-It is thought that ghrelin may well be involved in appetite regulation during pregnancy, however its role is still unknown.
+Circulating ghrelin levels peak at midgestation, then with advancing gestational age declining ghrelin levels are observed.
+After delivery, near prepregnancy levels of ghrelin are seen (223).
+It is thought that ghrelin may well be involved in regulation of energy intake during pregnancy (224), however its exact role is still unknown.